v-federicoar/samples/solutions/azure-machine-configuration/README.md

 * GuestConfiguration: This module is used to create and manage guest configuration packages and policies.
 It includes cmdlets like New-GuestConfigurationPolicy and Get-GuestConfigurationPackageComplianceStatus
 * Az.Resources for commands like New-AzPolicyDefinition, New-AzPolicyAssignment
 * Az.Accounts.
 Required for authentication and context management.
 Use Connect-AzAccount and Set-AzContext to authenticate and select the correct subscription
-* Nx module to compile the linux Script
+* Nxtools module to compile the linux Script

 ```powershell
   cd scripts